 AK Child & Family uses a holistic approach to youth care, of which medication is one treatment modality.
 In some cases, medication may be the least-restrictive and/or most beneficial approach to treatment.
 The decision to use medications is made with the input of youth, parents or guardians, and members of the treatment team.
-A youth's medication regimen is overseen by AK Child & Family's physician and/or ANP(s).
+A youth's medication regimen is overseen by AK Child & Family's physician and/or ANP(s) (for psychiatric residential) and by community providers (for level II residential).
 AK Child & Family will use the least number of medications and lowest-dose possible to attain a safe and stable treatment environment.